AlirezaRamyad/AlirezaRamyad/README.md

 I'm an M.Sc. student in Communication Systems and Networks, interested in the intersection of AI/ML, satellite communications, and future wireless systems.

+My academic background also includes a B.Sc. in Computer Engineering, which supports my work in programming, simulation, and AI/ML-based communication system design.

 I am currently exploring how AI/ML can be used in satellite-enabled and non-terrestrial networks, especially for:

 ML-based channel estimation for satellite and wireless communication systems